Seagate/cortx-motr/scripts/provisioning/README.md

-Build and test environment for Motr
+Build and Test Environment for Motr
 ===================================

 * [Quick Start (MacOS)](#quick-start-macos)